-Recognition of revenue and contract liabilities from online and mobile games involving discounts given to distributors
+Recognition of revenue from online and mobile games

-We identified the recognition of revenue and contract liabilities from online and mobile games involving discounts given to distributors as a key audit matter due to the involvement of significant management estimates.
+We identified the recognition of revenue from online and mobile games as a key audit matter due to financial significance of revenue to the consolidated financial statements.

-Online and mobile games revenue of approximately RMB3,432,666,000 for the year ended 31 December 2020 was recognised after the actual usage of the game points in the online and mobile games by the customers for obtaining virtual products or premium features.
+Online and mobile games revenue of approximately RMB3,641,562,000 for the year ended 31 December 2021 was recognised after the actual usage of the game points in the online and mobile games by the customers for obtaining virtual products or premium features.
 Advance received in respect of unutilised game points and those arising from inactivated prepaid game cards is recognised as contract liabilities.
+Our procedures in relation to the recognition of revenue from online and mobile games included: